sara-vanerp/website/content/authors/admin/_index.md

 ---

-My primary professional interests are in Bayesian Statistics (more specifically in Bayesian Hypothesis Testing), Psychometrics, R programming and Machine Learning or, even better, some combination of the four!
-I am a fan of a "common ground" approach regarding the polarization of Statistics in the form of *"Frequentist vs Bayesian"* (even though Centrism, in general, isn't my cup of tea, I believe it might work when it comes to Statistics).
-You can see more of what I do on my GitHub profile or you can also read my CV.
-Feel free to contact me with any questions you might have regarding my research/work or if you are interested in future collaboration.
-I am open for consultations, teaching or just having a fun chat about statistics and data!
+I’m an Assistant Professor in the Methodology and Statistics department at Utrecht University.
+My research focuses mainly on Bayesian structural equation modeling (SEM).
+I am especially interested in developing methods for regularized Bayesian SEM, in which we use shrinkage priors to automatically obtain flexible and more realistic models.
+Please feel free to contact me if you are interested in (regularized) Bayesian SEM or related topics!

+Previously, I was a PhD-student at Tilburg University.
+My project [“Advancing structural equation modeling with unbiased Bayesian methods”](https://www.nwo.nl/projecten) was supported by an NWO Research Talent grant.